thaiv28/Prometheus/README.md

 - Kill_conversion = fraction of team kills that directly preceded (within X seconds) an objective take
 ```

-In LORE, weights are calculated using logistic regression with the winning team as a prediction target.
+In GLORY, weights are calculated using logistic regression with the winning team as a prediction target.
-#### League Outstanding Rankings Baseline (LORB)
+#### Global League Offensive Rankings Baseline (GLORB)
-LORB is very similar to LORE, except all categories are weighted equally.
-It provides a baseline to compare LORE against and is much easier to implement.
+GLORB is very similar to GLORY, except all categories are weighted equally.
+It provides a baseline to compare GLORY against and is much easier to implement.
 ### Player-based
 `TBD`
 ## Implementation
 Determining the weights for WOBA involves creating a table where each match has two rows: one for Blue side and one for Red side.
 The features in a row are the stats described above.

 The match data will be stored in an sqlite3 database.
-Initially, the only table in the database will be a match table that stores the weights for LORB/LORE.
+Initially, the only table in the database will be a match table that stores the weights for LORB/GLORY.

 When a user requests the metrics for a certain team, region, or split, we will query the database to grab the relevant matches for that metric request.
 Then, we will fit a model using scikit-learn.
 The weights for those models will be cached or stored on the disk, depending on the time it fit the model.